mrrusof/mrrusof.github.io/_posts/2016-06-15-why-does-heap-work.markdown

 Given sequence `123`, swap 1 constructs the other permutation where `3` is in the last position.
 Swap 2 moves `2` to the last position to construct one permutation with `2` in the last position and swap 3 constructs the other permutation.
 Swap 4 moves `1` to the last position to construct one permutation with `1` in the last position and swap 5 constructs the other.
-By moving each element to the last position and constructing the remaining permutation, Heap's algorithm adjoins each element to all permutations of the other $$n - 1$$ elements.
+By moving each element to the last position and constructing the remaining permutations, Heap's algorithm adjoins each element to all permutations of the other two elements.

 Heap's algorithm consists of the following steps.
 For given input sequence `12...n` do the following.